christen-reinhart/ops-reading-notes/ops-401/401Reading/401Reading32.md

 4. You are tasked with analyzing a new malware sample.
 Which type of malware analysis would you conduct first and why?

-- Trojan: Trojans since they disguise themselves as legitimate files or software to trick users into executing them.
+- Trojans since they disguise themselves as legitimate files or software to trick users into executing them.
 I like the trojan type of malware since it lays dormant and seems like an actual program.
 The person that put it in place could have been gone for a long time before someone else triggers the malware.

 ## Reference